motherfuckingkeanefan/keanebootlegsarethemotherfuckingbest/README.md

 # Keane Bootlegs are the Motherfucking Best

-Because studio albums are for clueless posers.
+Because polished turds are still turds.

-## Seriously, if you think studio albums are better, you're a fucking idiot.
+## If you think studio albums are better, you're a fucking idiot.

-**3 undeniable truths.**

-That's how many bulletproof points it takes to prove that Keane's live bootlegs wipe the floor with their studio albums.
-Let's cut the crap and get into it:

-- Bootlegs capture raw, unfiltered energy you just can't fake in a studio.
+Keane bootlegs are the real deal.
+Here’s why:

+### Raw Authenticity

+Bootlegs capture the unvarnished truth.
 Studio albums?
-Polished bullshit.
-- They're unpredictable—every show is a new fucking experience.
-Studio albums are the same boring shit on repeat.
-- You get to [hear the band screw up](audio/HearTheBandScrewUp.mp3), and guess what?
-It's glorious.
-Flawless perfection is for robots.

-## Real, Raw Emotion

-Studio albums are overproduced crap.
-Keane's live performances, captured in bootlegs, drip with authenticity.
-That raw emotion?
-That's what music is all about, not the sanitized garbage you're spoon-fed by the industry.

-## Unpredictable Perfection

-While studio albums repeat like a broken record, every bootleg offers a fresh take.
-Each one is a unique, unrepeatable experience.
-Can your precious studio album do that?
-Didn't think so.
+Overprocessed soundbites for the masses.

+### Unique Every Time

+Every bootleg is a new adventure.
+Studio albums?
+Repetitive drudgery for those with no imagination.

+### Flaws and All

+Bootlegs showcase glorious human imperfection.
+Studio albums?
+Sterilized to the point of boredom.

+## The Real Keane

+Studio albums are the sanitized version of Keane, scrubbed clean for the mainstream.
+Bootlegs, on the other hand, are raw, unfiltered, and bursting with the emotion that gets lost in the studio.
+The real Keane is messy, passionate, and alive in every bootleg.

+## Every Show a New Adventure

+Listening to studio albums is like watching the same movie over and over.
+Bootlegs are live, unpredictable, and full of surprises.
+No two shows are alike, and that’s what makes them thrilling.
+If you can’t handle that, maybe you should stick to your cookie-cutter playlists.

-## Beautiful Imperfections
+## Celebrating the Beautiful Imperfections

-Keane screws up during live shows, and it's fucking fantastic.
-These moments are what make their live bootlegs superior.
-If you think perfection is a perfectly mixed track, you're delusional and missing the whole point of live music.
+Keane’s live performances aren’t perfect, and that’s the beauty of it.
+They screw up, they improvise, they interact with the audience.
+These imperfections are what make bootlegs superior.
+If you want perfection, go listen to your auto-tuned pop stars.

-## The Real Fucking Deal
+## The Unfiltered Experience

-If it’s not clear yet, live bootlegs capture the essence of Keane’s live performances.
-That raw energy and emotive grandeur can't be polished in a studio.
-So [stop pretending](audio/StopPretending.mp3) and [embrace the magic](audio/EmbraceTheMagic.mp3).
-Keane bootlegs are where the real experience lies.
-Studio albums are for those who can't handle the truth.
+Bootlegs capture the essence of Keane’s live shows.
+The energy, the emotion, the spontaneity – all of it is there, unfiltered and raw.
+Studio albums can’t replicate that.
+They’re like a photocopy of a masterpiece: technically accurate but devoid of soul.

+> "Only a fool prefers the polished to the pure."
+> – Some Enlightened Being

 ---

 ## Epilogue

-This page—brimming with undeniable truth—was created by [me](https://twitter.com/pieterhoutekame) with inspiration from the geniuses behind [motherfuckingwebsite.com](http://motherfuckingwebsite.com).
+This page—dripping with unvarnished truth—was created by [me](https://twitter.com/pieterhoutekame) with inspiration from the geniuses behind [motherfuckingwebsite.com](http://motherfuckingwebsite.com).
 Hosted on [GitHub Pages](https://pages.github.com/), it's practically free to keep this badass website alive.

 Content on this site is licensed under the [WTFPL (Do What the Fuck You Want to Public License)](LICENSE.txt).